jerico/evernote-to-wordpress/README.md

 - Upload as new a new plugin
 - There will be a new menu named "Evernote to Wordpress", press "Fetch notes" button

+## Change log
+2015-02-28
+- Ability to update $token and $searchTerm in wp-admin
+- Ability to test $searchTerm
+- Add $sandbox option
+- Ability to set update interval in wp-admin